wullm/swiftsim/doc/RTD/source/Neutrinos/index.rst

 particles are assigned to all :math:`N_\nu` massive species present in the cosmology, such that the particle with unique integer :math:`\ell` corresponds to species :math:`i = \ell\; \% \;N_\nu\in[0,N_\nu-1]`.

+.. [#f1] Currently, it is not guaranteed that a particle ID is unique.